labbcb/hpexome/docs/README.md

 __Required arguments__

-- `-I, --bam` Inputs on or more sequences stored in a .bam file.
-This parameter is _mandatory_.
+- `-I, --bam` One or more sequence alignment files in BAM format _or_ directories containing `*.bam` files.
 - `-R, --genome` Inputs a reference genetic sequence.
-This parameter is _mandatory_.
-- `--dbsnp` Inputs the dbSNIP file, in which the rslIDs that are used to populate the ID column of the output.
-This parameter is _mandatory_.
+- `--dbsnp` Inputs the dbSNIP file, in which the IDs that are used to populate the ID column of the output.
 - `--sites` Inputs a database of known polymorphic sites to skip over in the recalibration algorithm to be used in the BaseRecalibrator.

 __Optional arguments__